lovindata/easyeda/README.md

 # Logbook (🙏😣 Work still in progress...)

-- Continue on swaggerUI documentation
+- Continue on swaggerUI documentation for preview
 - Building whole execution of preview
   - Job will be launched without saving to DBs for the moment
 - Think about cron jobs not terminated but still here sessions ?